osohq/oso/docs/why-oso.rst

         if user.role() != "admin":
             return Unauthorized()

-If this logic needs to change, then you may find yourself on the hook for making multiple changes throughout the codebase.
+Even in this simple case this logic is quite hard to follow.
+We would need to repeat this throughout the application wherever we want to apply it, and so small changes might leave you on the hook for making large refactors throughout the codebase.

-On the other hand, you can make simple changes to the polar policy without needing to touch your application code.
+On the other hand, with oso you can make simple changes to the policy without needing to touch your application code.

 Inferences